 Consumer safety attorneys and product liability lawyers are currently arguing cases based on various legal theories, including false advertising, illegal mislabeling claims, deceptive marketing, product defects, contaminated products, unfair business practices, and personal injury.
 CBD class action lawsuits seek rightful compensation for plaintiffs and substantial punitive damages.

-CBD Product Contamination & Toxic Exposure
+Cannabis Product Contamination & Toxic Exposure

 A large portion of cannabis oil imported into the U.S. is produced in emerging markets where safe manufacturing practices and cannabis regulations are underdeveloped.
 Imported CBD products may be contaminated with lead, arsenic, pesticides and other toxins.
 Many consumers may not even be aware that the CBD products they are purchasing are made abroad.